mozman/ezdxf/docs/source/usage_for_beginners.rst

 Query DXF Entities
 ------------------

-As said in the `Layouts and blocks`_ section, all graphical DXF entities are stored in layouts, all these layouts can be iterated and support the index operator e.g. :code:`layout[-1]` returns the last entity.
+As said in the `Layouts and Blocks`_ section, all graphical DXF entities are stored in layouts, all these layouts can be iterated and support the index operator e.g. :code:`layout[-1]` returns the last entity.